sperezm97/easy-control-app/README.md

 1- `git clone https://github.com/sperezm97/easy-control-app.git && cd easy-control-app`
 2- Run`npm install`
 3- Make a issue and assigned to @sperezm97 to have access to firebase.
-> put your email account on the issue
+> Put your email account on the issue.

 4- Copy .env.example to .env
 > You can use your expo account to develop on local.

 5- Copy firebase stuff to .env
 6- Run `npm start`